 Explore two UNESCO World Heritage sites in Greece during this Mycenae and Epidaurus day trip from Athens.
 See the Tomb of Agamemnon in Mycenae, the outstanding theatre of Epidaurus and more as you journey back into Ancient Greece.

 The Birthplace of Ancient Greece

-If you are only staying in Athens for a few days, it might be difficult to reach Mycenae by yourself.
+If you are only staying in Athens for a day or two, it might be difficult to reach Mycenae by yourself.
 My suggestion is that you might want to consider an organised day trip from Athens.
 This way, you can also see Epidaurus, Corinth Canal and Nafplio during the same day.

 ** Take a look at a typical Mycenae and Epidaurus Day Trip from Athens here >> Full Day Tour via Viator **